 Mary from CA

 It is me again, this time I got bleach on my nice light blue and white stripe shirt.
 Do you know how to get it out.
-I was trying to fix a shirt that I messed up when it happened.
-Thanks.

 I got some bleach on my new green sweatshirt.
 Can I get it out?
+The color would be hard to match.

 I have a pretty maroon blouse and I got a couple of bleach drops on the cuff.
 Is there any way to repair or fix this?